THE RING-FENCING TRANSFER SCHEME (RFTS) – THE PROCESS OF TRANSFERRING AGREEMENTS

 Following the Court approving the RFTS on 12 April 2018, Lloyds Banking Group is on track to comply with the legislation in advance of the 1 January 2019 deadline.
 We can confirm the transfer of agreements and related business to Lloyds Bank Corporate Markets plc via the RFTS will take place on 28 May 2018.

 As part of the process, the Court considered all objections raised directly to the Court or to Lloyds Banking Group and the PRA.

 Timetable for the Court process:

-27 March 2018: Sanction hearing for the Court to consider whether to sanction the RFTS i.e. to allow the RFTS to become effective and transfer the relevant customer agreements and related business.
+27 March 2018 – and 28 March 2018: Sanction Hearing for the Court to consider whether to sanction the RFTS i.e. to allow the RFTS to become effective and transfer the relevant client agreements and related business

 The Judgement and Order of each Court hearing is made available, shortly after each hearing has taken place.

 9 March 2018, the Case management conference, for the Court to give procedural directions for the Sanction Hearing: Order

 For documents related to the Court process, please see our Key documents page.